|Home||China Tours||Flights||Trains||City Guide||Attractions||Photos||Tips||Client's Testimonial||>|

-Kind Notice: Please be noticed that Forbidden City can only be visitied one way from south to north now.
-More specifically, visitors must enter Forbidden City from Wumen (Meridian Gate) in the south, and then leave from Shenwumen (Gate of Divine Prowess) in the north finally.
+Please be noticed that Forbidden City can only be visitied one way from south, Wumen (Meridian Gate), to north, Shenwumen (Gate of Divine Prowess).

 The Forbidden City, dominating the heart of the city, is a range of well-preserved palace architecture of the Ming and Qing dynasties.
 It is the largest of its kind in the country.
 The original palaces were constructed during the Ming period (1368 - 1644) over 560 years ago and the present complex was the result of several extensions in the Qing Dynasty (1644 - 1911).